 Perhaps we can do something small to celebrate Earth Day at home.
 It can be as simple as planting seeds for a garden or changing out light bulbs.
-The Earth Day message of reduce, reuse, and recycle both one of conservation but also of thriftiness, mindfulness, and caring for our environment — all messages particularly relevant right now.
+The Earth Day message of reduce, reuse, and recycle is both one of conservation but also of thriftiness, mindfulness, and caring for our environment — all messages particularly relevant right now.

 Here’s an easy list of Ten Simple Things You Can Do to Celebrate Earth Day (and help the planet!):